andrew-fowler/csharp-webdriver-parallel-framework/README.md

-# csharp-webdriver-parallel-framework
+# C# WebDriver Bootstrap

+## Summary

-This is a basic bootstrap for Parallelised WebDriver testing with C#
+This is a bootstrap for cheaply setting up parallelised WebDriver testing with C#, to make use of local and remote Grids (e.g. BrowserStack, Saucelabs).

 ## Aim

 The Framework and Test projects should be separated, with all possible parallelisation scaffolding and driver management contained within the Framework.
-The Test project should only be required to have knowledge of the tests & system under test, while retaining the capability to define it's own parallelisation options.'
+The Test project should only be required to have knowledge of the tests & system under test, while retaining the capability to define it's own parallelisation options.

 ## CLI